osiaex/Lexi-compound/README.md

 The setup script automates several important tasks to get your server up and running:

 - **Configures Environment Variables**:
-  - It creates a `.env` file containing essential environment variables like your OpenAI API key, MongoDB credentials, and other necessary configurations.
+  - It creates a `.env` file containing essential environment variables like your chosen AI API key, MongoDB credentials, and other necessary configurations.
 - **Installs Dependencies**:
   - Executes `npm install` to install all the necessary npm packages that the server requires to function properly.
 - **Builds the Project**: